 Guests can come to work on their laptops here.
 It has comfortable seating, including sofas, and also a pool table.

 Blue Moon Snack sits directly on the beach.
 It does a range of international comfort food like burgers, fries, nachos, wings, hot dogs plus salads and sandwiches.

 The Blue Moon Bar alongside it is a casual, friendly, and atmospheric beach bar with nice views across the sea back to Isla Mujeres.

 The main pool usually gets overlooked as the private beach at Mia Reef is so nice.
 It has a swim-up bar though that can be busy all day.

 All food and alcohol including some premium brands are all-inclusive at Mia Reef.

 Mia Reef can be a fun resort overall – the atmosphere is certainly friendly and sociable – but it’s not a venue for serious nightlife and might be a bit too quiet at night for some.

 Mia Reef sits on its own tiny private island just off the northern tip of Isla Mujeres.
-It is connected by a narrow bridge to the main island, which cars have limited access to.
-It’s about a 15 minute walk, or a couple of minutes by taxi, from the Isla Mujeres ferry port.
+It is connected by a narrow bridge to the main island, to which cars have limited access.
+It’s about a 15-minute walk, or a couple of minutes by taxi, from the Isla Mujeres ferry port.